 Board of Directors

-Andre Middleton is a native new Yorker that moved to Portland to attend college.
+Andre Middleton (Executive Director) is a native new Yorker that moved to Portland to attend college.
 He has many ties to the arts and music scene via friendships that stretch back for at least 2 decades.
-He is the Director of Equity and Digital Inclusion at Portland Community Media.
+He is the Executive Director of Friends of Noise.
 Andre is a community activist on issues of inclusion and equity and a community connector within the arts.
-He is the co-host of the long running KBOO program Art Focus where he gets to interview regional artist and promote local art event.
-He recently joined the Board of Trustees for the Portland Institute of Contemporary Art, where he hopes to have a profound impact on their efforts to connect and share current and challenging art with a broad cross section of our fair city.
+He is the host of the long running XRAY.FM program, Group Therapy where he gets to interview activist and artist and community members.
+He recently joined the Board of Trustees for the Portland Institute of Contemporary Art, where he hopes to have a profound impact on their efforts to connect and share current and challenging art within a broad cross section of our fair city.

 Rachael Allen is a native Pacific Northwesterner who spent her youth overseas and in Baltimore before settling back in Portland in 2005.
 Coming from a legacy of educators and youth advocates, she brings passion for education that empowers people.
 As a director of the Village Free School, Rachael explores the balance between freedom, accountability, and authenticity with students of all ages in a self-directed, non-coercive environment that operates democratically.
 Her love of music has been a palpable guide and constant companion all her life, providing many opportunities to be involved in music communities personally and professionally: most recently as a board member of the local non-profit Friends of Noise.
 Rachael is a voracious reader, avid people watcher, and adventure enthusiast.